syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 - All other documents will be written to a specific `resources` path within the State Store.

-Later when you register the Cluster, Kratix will use the cluster's `namespace` and `name` to build the full path for that cluster within the State Store.
+Later when you register the cluster as a Destination, Kratix will use the cluster's `namespace` and `name` to build the full path for that cluster within the State Store.

 The first Kustomization above is for the CRDs, while the second is for the other